balena-io/balena-cli/docs/balena-cli.md

 ## os download &#60;type&#62;

 Download an unconfigured OS image for the specified device type.
-Check available device types with 'balena devices supported'.
+Check available device types with 'balena device-type list'.

 Note: Currently this command only works with balenaCloud, not openBalena.
 If using openBalena, please download the OS from: https://www.balena.io/os/